fatoldsun00/ffmpeg-format/README.md

 -   Binarie

-There are a binary for a standalone, destkop install, don't worries with node and dependacies installation Release is available [here](https://github.com/fatoldsun00/ffmpeg-format/releases/tag/RC-v1.0.0)
+There are a binary for a standalone, destkop install, don't worries with node and dependencies installation.
+Release is available [here](https://github.com/fatoldsun00/ffmpeg-format/releases/tag/RC-v1.0.0)

 -   Source